euroblaze/CRM2Project/spec.md

 ### 3.2 CRM Module
 This module will manage the pre-sales activities, including the collection of customer requirements using the forms created in the Form Builder Module.
 The information collected in this module will be passed on to the Projects Module after passing plausibility checks.

+Provide a button on the CRM > Opportunity view to launch the CRM-Form for a sales user.

 ### 3.3 Projects Module
 This standard Odoo module will be responsible for managing the project activities after the successful transfer of customer requirements from the Sales Module.
 Project managers will review the data and communicate with salespeople for any clarification needed.